phalcon-orphanage/docs/docs/en/security.md

     - [Setting up the component](#setup)
     - [Random](#random)
     - [External Resources](#resources)

 </div>

 <a name='overview'></a>
 # Security
-This component aids the developer in common security tasks such as password hashing and Cross-Site Request Forgery protection (CSRF).
+This component aids the developer in common security tasks such as password hashing and Cross-Site Request Forgery protection ((CSRF)[wiki-csrf]).

 <a name='hashing'></a>
 ## Password Hashing